Coughing and aspiration in Dysphagia: What you need to know

 - Feb 15

-A brief look at how coughing is related to dysphagia and the confusion that can arise when relying solely on coughing as a predictor of aspiration during the bedside clinical examination
+A brief look at how coughing is related to dysphagia and the confusion that can arise when relying solely on coughing as a predictor of aspiration during the bedside clinical examination.
+This information is directed at people who may have some knowledge of medical terms related to swallowing and dysphagia.

 Coughing and Aspiration in dysphagia

-Coughing does not always mean aspiration, but it can be a symptom of it.
+Coughing does not always mean aspiration, but it can be a symptom of aspiration.
 Here are some key points to consider:

 What is Aspiration?

-Aspiration occurs when food, liquid, or other materials enter the airway and lungs instead of the esophagus.
+Aspiration occurs when food, liquid, saliva, or other materials enter the airway and lungs.
 This can lead to choking or respiratory complications.
-See below

 Infections (e.g., cold, flu, pneumonia)